top of page

 Red Crater on Tongariro Alpine Crossing in New Zealand

-Once you reach the crest, the trail wraps around Red Crater.
-This was the section where I could really imagine myself in Mordor.
+At the top, the trail wraps along the rim of Red Crater.
+This is where I could truly imagine myself walking through Mordor.

 Emerald Lakes on Tongariro Alpine Crossing in New Zealand